Transgender people and military service: United States

 The United States' military policy previously allowed for exclusion of transgender people from service on medical grounds.
 While cisgender gay, lesbian, and bisexual service members were allowed to serve openly since 2011, transgender service members risked discharge if they did not pass as their assigned sex.
 This required that service members conceal their gender identities throughout service.

 It was estimated that in 2008–2009 there were approximately 15,500 transgender individuals either serving on active duty or in the National Guard or Army Reserve forces within the U.S. Military.

 A 2016 study based on previous research estimated that only between 1,320 and 6,630 transgender individuals served on active duty and between 830 and 4,160 in reserve duty, with midrange figures of 2,450 in active duty and 1,510 in reserves.
 Regardless of how many transgender individuals are members or veterans of the United States Armed Forces, transgender individuals are between 2-5 times more likely to serve in the military than their cisgender (non-trans) counterparts, primarily due to the provision of both financial security and a sense of belonging to a community.
 These reasons contribute to the belief that the United States Armed Forces is one of the largest, if not the largest, employer of transgender Americans.

 A key controversy and concern for transgender service members is the use of military medical services to transition from one gender to another.

-Different Administrations policies since 2016 regarding Transgender people and military service has varied, see the summary below.
+Different administrations' policies since 2016 regarding transgender people and military service has varied, as described in the summary below: